LOADING ...

 I North, my guitar over my shoulder

-And the first hot gust of
+And the first hot of wind

 Quickly dried the salt tears my young cheeks.